simdipo/Darey.io_devops/LAMP_Stack_Project3/lampstack.md

 ![Install SQL](LAMPSTACK_IMAGES/sqlinstall.png)

-When prompted, confirm installation by typing and then ENTER When the installation is finished, log in to the MysQL console by typing,
+When prompted, confirm installation by typing and then ENTER When the installation is finished, log in to the Mysql console by typing,

 `sudo mysql`

 ![sql status](LAMPSTACK_IMAGES/sudomysql.png)

-This will connect to the MySOL server as the administrative database user root, which is inferred by the use of sudo
+This will connect to the Mysql server as the administrative database user root, which is inferred by the use of sudo

-To set a password for the sql we run the command below: MAking sure we use password as PassWord.1 which can can chage later
+To set a password for the sql we run the command below: Making sure we use password as PassWord.1 which can can chage later

 `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';`